Zona Gale

 Trivia About Zona Gale

-• Gale was the first woman to win the Pulitzer Prize for Drama in 1921 for her play Miss Lulu Bett.
+• First woman to win the Pulitzer Prize for Drama (1921) for the stage version of Miss Lulu Bett.

 Famous Quotes by Zona Gale